Govcraft/acton-htmx/templates/scaffold/README.md

 To improve these templates:
 1. Fork this repository
 2. Edit templates in `templates/scaffold/`
-3. Test with `acton-htmx scaffold crud`
+3. Test with `acton-dx htmx scaffold crud`
 4. Submit a pull request

 ## License

-MIT License - Same as acton-htmx
+MIT License - Same as acton-dx